Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Numerical examples

 Semi-Lagrangian schemes provide a concrete example of {\em embarrassingly parallel} algorithms, meaning that the workload for the numerical solution of our Hamilton--Jacobi equations can be naturally split among the computational resources.
 Indeed, referring to Algorithm \ref{ALG1} for evolutive problems and to the value iteration approach for stationary problems, each node of our triangular grid can be assigned to a single thread in a parallel computation, which can perform its walks along the mesh independently, using information from the previous time step or iteration.
-Synchronization is needed only at the end of each iteration, but since the length of each walk is similar for each node, the amount of operations is about the same for each thread, and this clearly results in a relevant speed-up of the whole computation.\\ Here, we implement a parallel version of the value iteration algorithm for stationary problems, written in CUDA and running on a GPU server equipped with a Nvidia H100 GPU with 94Gb Ram and 14592 CUDA cores.
-In the following tables, we report the results obtained for test 3 and test 4 of Section \ref{subsec:stationary}, using the same parameters and the trapezoidal quadrature rule for the approximation of the integral in the Hopf--Lax foumula, showing in particular the speed-up with respect to the serial version of the code.
+Synchronization is needed only at the end of each iteration, but since the length of each walk is similar for each node, the amount of operations is about the same for each thread, and this clearly results in a significant speed-up of the whole computation.